brosa-design/api/README.md

 4. Modify DB_ parameters in the env file to reflect the connection to the database
 5. Use Postman or similar API Client to consume webservices

+## Assumptions

+1. The database dump provided had the structure followed ('brosa\Models\ProductVariant') in the tables with polymorphic relation.
+This has been changed to reflect the structure of the test app
+2. Because the default value of created_at and updated_at was showing up as invalid, it is channged to CURRENT_TIMESTAMP from 0000-00-00 00:00:00
+3. created_by is assumed to be 1 throughout the app
+4. It is assumed that the JSON schema will not changed and hence the validation of the JSON object is not implemented
+5. Pagination is implemented for the results of the GET endpoints.
+It is assumed that 'page' parameter will be passed in the query string to increment the page
+6. In the endpoint /api/products/{id}/variants/ response expected, id and variant_id are the same
+7. In the endpoint /api/products/ response expected, under variant, name must not exist since variant does not have name as per the product_variant table

+## To do

+1. Since this is my first commercial level implementation, I have not fully realised the potential of Laravel.
+I would like to study more and look at the possibilties to make the app more structured
+2. Considering the size of the app some model functions are included and called from the controller itself.
+That can be refactored.
+3. The code is compliant to the PSR-2 standards which I am experienced with.
+I have attempted to comply to PSR-4.
+If there is any room for improvement kindly suggest.
+4. The test app can have the user Auth implemented to streamline the transactions, especially the make Order